DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/ms-access/ssma-sql-refactor.md

 ```
 I want to refactor the #file:script.sql SQL script.
 Your task is to follow the below steps to analyze it and refactor it according to the specified rules.

+You are allowed create / run any python scripts or terminal commands to assist in the analysis and refactoring process.

 # ANALYSIS PHASE

 Identify: